 If you are visiting a beach or pool for the day and there isn’t a lot of shade (or the shade moves), create your own shade by bringing a large beach umbrella.

 Don’t Wash Off Vitamin D

-Vitamin D is formed on the surface of your skin, but it doesn’t sink in right away.
-It can take up to 48 hours to absorb it, but at the end of a sunny day we are likely in the shower or bath scrubbing off the sunscreen, sweat and dirt.
-I'm not suggesting you forgo a shower – instead, rinse your body with water and use soap for washing your armpits and genitals.
+Vitamin D is formed on the surface of your skin, but it can take up to 48 hours to absorb.
+However, at the end of a sunny day, we are likely in the shower or bath scrubbing off the sunscreen, sweat and dirt.
+I’m not suggesting you forgo a shower – instead, rinse your body with water and use soap for washing your armpits and genitals.